Freedos1/homework-1/README.md

 What does the S stand for in HTTPS?
 Secure

 Why is HTTPS better than HTTP?
+Hyper Text Transfer Protocol Secure (HTTPS) is the secure version of HTTP, the protocol over which data is sent between your browser and the website that you are connected to.

-Should all web pages use HTTPS?
+Should all web pages use HTTPS?    yes

 ## Webpages